This blog may contain affiliate links. Read our disclosure policy for more info.

 The stunning Kootenay National Park is another epic park in British Columbia.
 Seriously, you will not be able to put your camera away during this visit.

 Kootenay National Park is located right next to the Alberta border between the town of Radium and Banff National Park (you’ll pass through it when driving from Calgary to Radium).
 From Radium town, get on Highway 93, which runs right through the middle of the park.
 You can explore it through an hour-long scenic drive, where you can get out at different viewpoints and enjoy the sights.
-Some highlights are the Vermillion River and the massive 11,234-foot Deltaform Mountain.
+Some highlights are the Vermillion River and the massive 3,424-meter (11,234 feet) Deltaform Mountain.

 If you’re looking for something more active, there are tons of backcountry trails to try out.
 Marble Canyon is our favorite.
 It’s just about 1.5 hours to complete, and you are rewarded with a view of the magnificent Tokkum River, carving through the canyon in a way that is just spectacular.

 Note: As part of Parks Canada, there is a fee to enter all national parks mentioned in this blog.
-It’s either $10 for the day, or you can purchase a Discovery Pass for just under $70, giving you access to all national parks for a years’ time.
+It’s either $10.50 CAD for the day, or you can purchase a Discovery Pass for $72.25 CAD, giving you access to all national parks for a year’s time.
 We promise – it’s totally worth it for a day in this gorgeous place!
 There are also group rates available.
 Check rates and buy your pass online here.

 Invermere, BC is one of the most beautiful places in BC.
 Surrounded by mountain peaks, two stunning lakes, more golf courses than one can handle, and a huge range of natural and manmade attractions, Invermere is a paradise that needs to be explored.